vaastav/Fantasy-Premier-League/README.md

 Fantasy-Premier-League
 ======================

-# ARCHIVAL NOTICE
+# NOTICE

-This repository will be archived at the end of the 2024-25 season.
-NO updates will be posted to this repository after the 2024-25 season.
+This weekly updates for the repository have been stopped at the end of the 2024-25 season.
+NO weekly updates will be posted to this repository after the 2024-25 season.

+Instead, there will be 3 major updates posted to this repository:

++ One at the start of the season
++ One at the end of the January transfer window
++ One at the end of the season

 ## Description